Why Grass Seed doesn’t Grow! featured image

 If you've been watering or it’s been raining, this will reduce the soil temperature even more, exacerbating the problem.
 Shady areas will also have a lower temperature.

-This means taking temperature, weather and location into account when deciding if it is warm enough to plant grass seed.
-An average day night temperature of at least 8 degrees but nearer 12 degrees should be your target.
-For example a spring night temperature may be 2 degrees with a day temp of 14 degrees.
-This is going to give you an 8 degree average which is not ideal so wait for warmer weather.
+This means considering temperature, weather, and location when deciding if it is warm enough to plant grass seed.
+Your target should be an average day-night temperature of at least 8 degrees but nearer 12 degrees.
+For example, a spring night temperature maybe 2 degrees with a day temperature of 14 degrees.
+This will give you an 8-degree average, which is not ideal, so wait for warmer weather.

 You let the Grass Seed Dry Out

-In the article All about Grass Seed Germination you will get an understanding of the importance of constant moisture.
-If, therefore, you water, let it dry, water again, and so on, then the seed never gets to the point of germinating.
+In the article All About Grass Seed Germination, you will understand the importance of constant moisture.
+If you water, let it dry, water again, and so on, then the seed never germinates.
 The golden rule is NEVER LET SEED DRY OUT.

 It's too Dry

 Dry springs are becoming more and more common, meaning little moisture in the soil by the time you come to plant your seed in the soil at the correct temperature.
-Keeping the seed moist under these conditions is an uphill battle, so if you haven't built a reservoir of moisture in the soil by watering for a few days before seeding, then it is virtually impossible to prevent the seed from drying out with frequent daily light watering.
-The best way to combat dry springs and/or cool soil temperature is to build a reservoir of moisture, plant the seed and incubate under polythene sheeting.
+Keeping the seed moist under these conditions is an uphill battle.
+If you haven't built a moisture reservoir in the soil by watering for a few days before seeding, preventing the seed from drying out with frequent daily light watering is virtually impossible.
+The best way to combat dry springs and/or cool soil temperature is to build a moisture reservoir, plant the seed and incubate it under polythene sheeting.
 This prevents evaporation, warms the seed, keeps it moist and protects it from birds and the elements.

 Thatch, Moss or Debris remains after Scarifying or Raking

 When seeding, the seed must contact the soil.
 Any remaining vegetative debris puts a barrier between the seed and the moist soil.
 The seed germinates, but the little root shoot that emerges can't reach the soil, so it dries out and dies.
-You need to seed onto bare soil at all times.
+You need to always seed onto bare soil.

 Compaction

-This is only applicable if the soil has not been dug, which occurs when seeding bare patches or scarifying existing lawns.
-Compaction prevents the soil from holding the water and air required by roots to develop.
+This applies only if the soil has not been dug, which occurs when seeding bare patches or scarifying existing lawns.
+Compaction prevents the soil from holding the water and air roots required to develop.
 In addition, if the soil surface is hard, baby root shoots may not be able to penetrate.

 Planting Grass Seed too Deep or Using Top-Dressing

 Grass seed must be on the surface and no more than 2-3mm deep.
-It also needs to be in good contact with the soil by either treading in or lightly rolling.
-Plant it too deep or cover it with more than a very thin layer of soil or top dressing, and you may well stop it from germinating.
+It must also be in good contact with the soil by treading in or lightly rolling.
+Plant it too deep or cover it with more than a very thin layer of soil or top dressing, and you may stop it from germinating.

 The Grass Seed is Too Wet

-Being too enthusiastic with watering, particularly on clay soils that easily water log, can also cause problems as the seed, once germinated, needs oxygen to survive.
-Water-logged soil means it will drown.
+Being too enthusiastic about watering your lawn, particularly on clay soils that easily waterlog, can cause problems.
+Once germinated, the seed needs oxygen to survive, and water-logged soil means it will drown.

 Do not Cover Grass Seed with Peat or Compost